CodeChrisB/CovidRuleMap/README.md

 # Our Europe Timeline

 OET is a cloud-enabled, mobile-ready, social timeline.
 Which tries to connect europe during the pandemic with a big timeline.
-Useres from arround Europe are allowed to contribute to the Timeline, after reviewing (1-2Days) content that's suitable will be published on the timeline
+People from arround Europe are allowed to contribute to the Timeline, after reviewing  (1-2Days) content that's suitable will be published on the timeline.

   - Submit your Content  [here](https://docs.google.com/forms/d/e/1FAIpQLSeMJyooHZTaZkpNwTEehxt06I7VVzwujhb6IZidH5KG8lyrpw/viewform)
   - Checkout the [livemap]()